VPN vs Proxy vs TorTECH

 The Tor browser is relatively easy to set up (Tor itself is slightly more difficult) and allows you to surf the web anonymously without a monthly fee.
 For this reason, it’s the best option if you’re on a budget, want a high quality solution, and don’t mind not having Google or web applications running.

 |Suitable For:||Hiding your location, web security, accessing private network files||Hiding your location||Hiding your location, getting around web blocks, accessing the entire web, hiding your Internet usage|

 |Disadvantages||Slows Internet, your provider may sell your data if it is not explicitly included in your contract, some websites will block access||Slows Internet, your provider may|

 sell your data if it is not explicitly included in your contract, some websites will block access

 |Slows Internet, does not include filters for illegal content|

 When Should I Use Private Browsing?

-While some ISPs will collect all of your data for use in advertising purposes, many do not and many allow you opt out.
-This means that you may not have to bother with taking extra steps to protect your privacy, especially not if you aren’t doing anything but chat.
-However, if you do want to protect your privacy, you can consider using secure browsing options when performing searches, when sending email, when looking for jobs, when accessing your bank, and when buying or downloading content.
+While some ISP’s will collect and profile your data for advertising purposes, many do not and many allow you to opt out.
+This means that you may not have to bother with taking extra steps to protect your privacy, especially not if you aren’t doing anything but normal web surfing.
+However, if you do want to protect your privacy, you can consider using secure browsing options when performing searches, sending email, looking for jobs, accessing your bank, and when buying or downloading content.

 However, if you are using Google or Facebook, these applications will already collect a significant amount of data from your activities for advertising purposes.
 For this reason, if you want your searches to be safe, you should close these applications and clear any cookies in your browser before continuing.